fpillet/NSLogger/README.markdown

 # Work in progress - Current status #
 This tool comes from a personal need for a more powerful logger.
 It is currently functional, but needs some polish and additional work.
 Here is what's not implemented yet, and some of the planned features, by current priority order:

- - Display tags in logs
- - Support drag-and-drop from logs
+ * Support drag-and-drop from logs
- - Support export to other formats than the native .nsloggerdata file format
+ * Support export to other formats than the native .nsloggerdata file format
- - Support for accepting logger connections on a specific TCP/IP port (desktop side)
+ * Support for accepting logger connections on a specific TCP/IP port (desktop side)
- - Support for connecting to a specific IP address / port (client side)
+ * Support for connecting to a specific IP address / port (client side)
- - Allow font selection for log text (desktop side)
+ * Allow font selection for log text (desktop side)
- - Support time-based filtering (filter clause based on the time lapse between a previous trace)
+ * Support time-based filtering (filter clause based on the time lapse between a previous trace)
- - Document extensibility (the NSLogger code is designed to make it easy to support other kings of log sources)
+ * Document extensibility (the NSLogger code is designed to make it easy to support other kings of log sources)

 The main view is currently split, the intent was to group selected traces and show them in a selectable text view in the bottom pane.
 I'll probably remove this pane and focus on drag-and-drop and export formats instead.